Enable or Disable the CI/CD Pipeline for Publishing

 When your extension is published, your changes can be deployed to the Oracle Cloud Applications instance in your Development environment either directly or via continuous integration and delivery (CI/CD) pipelines.

-CI/CD pipelines give you the option of deploying an extension to multiple environments as well as automating some lifecycle operations (for example, you can deploy dependent artifacts to the target environment in parallel or delete extensions to clean up the environment).
-If this extended functionality is not required, you can opt to disable the CI/CD pipeline and simply publish the extension to your environment.
+CI/CD pipelines, on the other hand, give you the option of deploying an extension to multiple environments as well as automating some lifecycle operations (for example, you can deploy dependent artifacts to the target environment in parallel or delete extensions to clean up the environment).
+If this extended functionality is required, you can change the CI/CD pipeline setting for the target branch.

 Caution: